epsilon537/boxlambda/docs/software/applications/boxlambda-os/boot-seq.md

-# OS Boot Sequence
+# BoxLambda OS Boot Sequence

-This section describes the OS Boot Sequence.
-It starts where the [Bootloader Boot Sequence section](../../base-platform/bootstrap/bootloader.md#boot-sequence) leaves off.

 After the Bootloader has transferred control to the OS image it has loaded into EMEM, the OS start-up code goes through the following sequence: